vmbdev/meteoclimb/README.md

 The app runs with [Vite](https://vitejs.dev/guide/cli.html), so you can tweak the parameters as you need.

-The resulting build will be available in the **build** directory.
+The resulting build will be available in the **/frontend/build** directory.
 The backend server will automatically detect it at the start and serve it in the root URL.

 ## Backend Server